By Cameron Lee

 Strong socio-economic divides have often shunned hip-hop culture in the city, but as a true Charlotte native with grand ambitions continues to flourish on a national scale with one of the most alluring artists in the game, the future looks luminous for the music industry in the Queen City and South Coast Music Group.

-Check out more on South Coast Music Group and watch the new music video for “BOP” by DaBaby and the Grammy-nominated “Suge” video by the Reel Goats.
+Check out more on South Coast Music Group and watch the music videos for “BOP” and “Suge” by DaBaby, directed by the Reel Goats.

 In this article